-Many people first notice stink bugs gathering on siding, windows, or near the roof.
-Soon after, they may start finding their way inside.
-Once indoors, stink bugs hide in walls, basements, and other quiet areas.
+Many homeowners notice stink bugs gathering on siding, windows, or under eaves.
+They then move inside and hide in walls, basements, and other quiet areas.

 Key Takeaways

-- Brown marmorated stink bugs are the most common type in Michigan
+- Brown marmorated stink bugs are the most common species in Michigan.

-- Sealing entry points helps prevent stink bugs from getting inside
+- Sealing entry points helps keep stink bugs out.

 How Stink Bugs Get Inside Homes

-Stink bugs use small openings to enter your home.
-Even tiny gaps can let large numbers of stink bugs inside.
+Stink bugs use small openings to get inside and may be drawn to areas where other stink bugs have gathered.
+Even tiny gaps can let large numbers of stink bugs inside as they search for sheltered spaces to overwinter.

 Cracks and Crevices

-Stink bugs often enter through cracks and crevices along the outside of your home.
-These spaces can be found near siding, foundation lines, and trim.
+Stink bugs often enter through cracks and crevices along siding, foundation lines, and trim.
+These gaps are common entry points, especially in older or shifting homes.

 Gaps Around Windows and Doors

-Windows and doors are common entry points for stink bugs.
-Damaged window screens or worn weather stripping can allow them to slip inside.
+Windows and doors are major entry points for stink bugs.
+Damaged window screens and worn weather stripping let them slip inside.
+Check seals, repair screens, and keep doors and windows tightly closed to reduce access.

 Rooflines and Fascia Areas